Ruhanyat-994/myCTF/ctf {personal_go}/TryHackMe-Roadmap-main/ctf-GamingServer.md

 LXD is a lightweight container hypervisor which allows to run linux containers.
 If a member is part of the `lxd` group, it can escalate its privileges to user `root` irrespective of the fact that it has sudo permissions or not.

-I found [this](https://book.hacktricks.xyz/linux-hardening/privilege-escalation/interesting-groups-linux-pe/lxd-privilege-escalation?ref=infosecarticles.com) guide related to `lxd` privilege escalation.
+I found [this](https://book.hacktricks.xyz/linux-hardening/privilege-escalation/interesting-groups-linux-pe/lxd-privilege-escalation?ref=infosecarticles.com) guide related to <b>`lxd` privilege escalation</b>.
 We need to build an `alpine` image and then we can mount the `/root` directory of  the target machine to the `/mnt` directory of a `lxd` container.

 1. First we need to build the image in our own machine: